 It’s important to understand that a bachelor’s degree may still only provide a person with an entry-level, support position in child counseling rather than allowing them to be a practicing child counselor.
 However, most employers and states require a master’s degree.

 A master’s degree is typically considered a minimum requirement by most states and employers to become a child counselor.
-Even school counselors require at least a master’s degree in most states.
-Like that of a bachelor’s degree, the type of concentration or specialization one pursues at the master’s degree level will be essential to becoming a child counselor and you may pursue psychology, counseling, family therapy, child development, social work, and others.
+Even school counselors and child therapists require at least a master’s in most states.
+Like that of a bachelor’s degree, the type of concentration or specialization one pursues at the master’s level degree will be essential to becoming a child counselor and you may pursue psychology, counseling, family therapy, child development, social work, and others.

 The following are some examples of courses one might expect while pursuing this type of program: